lucapiras5/ebooks/on-digital-forensics.md

 If **libraries are distributed with an open license**, but they're not up to standard for the needs of software used for scientific evidence (they don't have enough documentation, they're not robust enough, and so on), it's possible to **improve them** until they are.
 Being able to build on software saves the effort of creating an implementation from scratch.

-When distributing software it's useful to distribute its source code along with the source code of any third-party libraries it depends on, a technique which is called **vendoring**[macwright2021].
+When distributing software it's useful to distribute its source code along with the source code of any third-party libraries it depends on, a technique which is called **vendoring**[^macwright2021].

-[macwright2021]: See T. MacWright, *Vendor by default* (2021). <https://web.archive.org/web/20230929010221/https://macwright.com/2021/03/11/vendor-by-default>.
+[^macwright2021]: See T. MacWright, *Vendor by default* (2021). <https://web.archive.org/web/20230929010221/https://macwright.com/2021/03/11/vendor-by-default>.

-This avoids many issues that are related to third-party code, such as **supply-chain attacks** (an attack on the third-party code won't affect existing distributions) or **dependency hell** (a situation that arises when there's conflicts between dependencies).
+This avoids many issues that are related to third-party code, such as **supply-chain attacks** (an attack on the third-party code won't affect the existing copies that are being shipped together with software) or **dependency hell** (a situation that arises when there's conflicts between dependencies).
 If a developer distributes the code as it exists on their machine, it **ensures that the behavior of the code is also reproducible**.

 It's important to evaluate the **quality assurance process** for software.
 Developers should perform both **static analysis** of their software to identify and correct potential issues in the source code, and **dynamic analysis** to determine that the software works correctly, and handles unexpected situations gracefully.